 Am I eligible to apply for a consecutive year in Spain?

-If you are an independently appointed language assistant in Spain (i.e. not through the British Council) then you must apply using the standard online application process, which has the earlier deadline of 21 February 2016.
+If you are an independently appointed language assistant in Spain (i.e. not through the British Council) then you must apply using the standard online application process.

 Any non British Council language assistants wishing to apply for a consecutive year should do so before this date, otherwise their application will not be accepted.
 Please read the eligibility criteria carefully before applying.